HamzaZaidiX/Web3-Crypto-Wallet-Trade-site/README.md

-# 🌈 Welcome to the Vite React Tailwind CSS RainbowKit `Crpyto Web 3.0` Site!
+# 🌈 Welcome to the Vite + Tailwind CSS RainbowKit `Crpyto Web 3.0` Site!

 ## To install dependencies